dogweather/forkful/content/en/fish-shell/good-coding-practices/handling-errors.md

 ## Deep Dive
 Error handling in Fish doesn't match the `try/catch` paradigm you might know from higher-level languages.
 Instead, you have straightforward exit statuses provided by the `status` command.

 Historically, in Unix-like systems, an exit status of `0` means success, while any non-zero value indicates an error, which commonly reflects different failure reasons.
-This convention is employed by most command-line utilities and hence, by Fish iteself.
+This convention is employed by most command-line utilities and hence, by Fish itself.

 Alternatives to `status` checks in Fish include signal handling via `trap` in other shells, but Fish prefers more explicit status checking, because it's cleaner and less prone to side effects.